decipherinc/bui/README.md

 Don't worry about the `.codekit-config` or `cache` folder, Brandon uses it only for running a local server and seeing results update in the browser.
 Nothing is compiled with it, compiling less and js is done by using `grunt`.

-When editing: Make sure the style.less file references the bootstrap variables and mixens
+When editing: Make sure the style.less file references the bootstrap variables and mixens.

 ## Copyright